 1. June, 1973 (photo below the title).
 The first pressing came with a full-size insert, printed blue-greenish, with title and track listing, and the CBM disc logo.
 The show was mistakenly indicated as January 1964.
 The labels were on light blue or yellowish soft paper, or the two jumbled, with "Shalom" writing on top, the side indications written with the fonts used at the time, the "LIVE AT THE PARIS OLYMPIA" title and "THE BEATLES".

 Summer-fall, 1973.
 Throughout summer and early fall 1973 the record had a few repressings, that can be dated according to the generic labels used: white labels with a 1" colored bar where used in July-August, 1973 and dark yellow-orange labels were used in September, 1973.
 All these summer 1973 releases have the pressing marking with the inner ring at 7 mm from the central hole and the vinyl is slightly flexible, light and of good quality.
 The insert was always greenish full-size.

 Late 1973-1974.
 In late 1973 CBM moved from Norfolk, VA to Charlotte, NC, and a new pressing plant, with the inner ring at 12 mm from the central hole and heavier vinyl.
-In December, 1973 and early 1974 the labels were brilliant yellow with side indication, in January, 1974 the records were distributed with a brownish inner sleeve.
+In December, 1973 the labels were brilliant yellow with side indication, in January, 1974 the records were distributed with a brownish inner sleeve.
 From March, 1974 blank labels were used, always with the brown inner sleeve.
 The jacket had the Fish drawing printed on the back cover.
 Later copies released in 1974 had the yellow label with black pirate, part of them still had the jacket with the Fish drawing and part had the usual white jacket.